tjltjl/plycutter/docs/index.md

 Currently, the program generates the fingers somewhat randomly which makes it next to impossible to assemble the objects wrong and also makes them into interesting puzzles.

+# Installing plycutter

+On a recent ubuntu, you can do the following.

+        sudo apt-get install libgeos-c1v5 libmpc-dev libspatialindex-dev
+        python -m pip install --upgrade pip
+        python -m pip install flake8 pytest
+        if [ -f requirements.txt ]; then pip install -r requirements.txt; fi

+This is copied from the github test action so it should work ok.

+On MacOS, the author uses conda to install the dependencies, see ``environment.yml``.

 ## Basic usage; Getting started